sbha/rstrings/README.md

 # rstrings
 ## Overview
-Functions for working with strings in R.
+Functions for working with strings in R:

-* Easier binding when searching for multiple terms with `search_binder()`
+* Easier word boundary binding when searching for multiple terms with `search_binder()`
 * Easier replacement of multiple values with `str_replacer()`
 * Parse structured text into sentences with `split_into_sentences()`
 * Search R scripts for a string with `search_scripts()`